PInvoke Support

 var s = "abc";

-// Convert the string to a native string of type `const char*`
+// Convert string to native string of `const char*` type

 IntPtr strPtr = Marshal.StringToHGlobalUni(s);